shaoaaron/Medical-Anomaly-Detection/README.md

 The workflow involved data preprocessing, feature extraction, handling imbalanced classes, model training, evaluation, and optimization of threshold settings to improve classification performance.

+You can find the data at https://physionet.org/content/aftdb/1.0.0/.
+Citation:
+Goldberger, A., Amaral, L., Glass, L., Hausdorff, J., Ivanov, P. C., Mark, R., ... & Stanley, H. E. (2000).
+PhysioBank, PhysioToolkit, and PhysioNet: Components of a new research resource for complex physiologic signals.
+Circulation [Online].
+101 (23), pp. e215–e220.

 ## Approach and Methods

 ### Data Loading and Initial Exploration